bhargav-patel3/VoyageQuota-Travel-Booking-Request-Hub/README.md

-# VoyageQuota | Travel Booking Request Hub
+# VoyageQuota | Travel Booking Request Hub  --   ON GOING

 VoyageQuota is a modern, premium multi-tier web application built using **React (Vite)**, **Node.js (Express)**, and **MySQL**.
 It is designed specifically as a realistic project for DevOps engineers to practice Dockerization, continuous integration (CI), continuous delivery (CD), and Kubernetes (K8s) orchestration.